-Page No

-1. APOLOGIES FOR ABSENCE

-2. MATTERS OF URGENCY

-Any other business of which not less than 24 hours' prior notice, preferably in writing, has been given to the Chief Executive and which the Chairman decides is urgent.
+Page No 1.
+APOLOGIES FOR ABSENCE 2.
+APPLICATION FOR THE GRANT OF A PREMISES LICENCE, POOR HOUSE, 105 HIGH STREET, GREAT AYTON 3 - 64 Report of the Director of Law and Governance (Monitoring Officer) 3.
+MATTERS OF URGENCY Any other business of which not less than 24 hours' prior notice, preferably in writing, has been given to the Chief Executive and which the Chairman decides is urgent.

-3. APPLICATION FOR THE GRANT OF A PREMISES LICENCE, GREAT AYTON FILLING STATION, 124 GUISBOROUGH ROAD, GREAT AYTON, TS9 6DJ 3 - 72

-Report of the Director of Law and Governance